![]() |

 Well they're back.

-Now that the weather has turned colder again, I’ve had a marmorated (it means having a marbled or streaked appearance) stink bug loitering about my bathroom sink this week.
-Its cherub little face watches me brush my teeth, dry my hair, trim my graying beard.
+Now that the weather has turned colder again, I’ve had a few marmorated (it means having a marbled or streaked appearance) stink bugs loitering about my kitchen and bathroom sink this week.
+Their cherub little faces watch me brush my teeth, dry my hair, trim my graying beard.
 Like the movie Being There's

-Chance the gardener, "It likes to watch."
-A rather nonthreatening
+Chance the gardener, "They like to watch."
+One is a rather nonthreatening

-I wonder if it will be with me the rest of the winter.
+I wonder if they will be with me the rest of the winter.

 •